The Field of Comparative Religion in Islamic Thought

 There are also debates compiled in letters and books.
 These include the letter of the monk Cluny in the south of France to the prince of Zaragoza in Andalusia; and the response of the Imam Abu al-Walid al-Baji (r.a.) to it.
 There are also dialectical studies concerned with refuting a given issue, or more, such as the book of Shaykh Abu ‘Isa al-Warraq (r.a.), ar-Radd ‘ala Firaq an-Naswara, and the letters of Imam al-Jahizh (r.a.), al-Mukhtar fi ar-Radd ‘ala an-Naswara.
 We may also include those works compiled by Jewish and Christian scholars who became Muslims such as the two books of Shaykh ‘Ali ibn Sahl Rabban ath-Thabari (r.a.), ad-Din wa ad-Dawlah and ar-Radd ‘ala Firaq an-Naswara, and Shaykh al-Hasan ibn Ayyub (r.a.) in his letter to his brother, Shaykh ‘Ali ibn Ayyub (r.a.).

-All the Divine Dispensations, in the Islamic perspective, are true and integral, each of them confirming the others.
+All the Divine Dispensations, from the Islamic perspective, are true and integral, each of them confirming the others.
 There are certain principles and laws shared between Judaism, Christianity, and Islam, such that they significantly overlap in their law, ethics, and etiquettes.
 The noble Messenger (s.a.w.) articulated this similarity in a parable, “My similitude in comparison with the other prophets before me, is that of a man who has built a house nicely and beautifully, except for a place of one brick in a corner.
 The people go about it and wonder at its beauty, but say, ‘Would that this brick be put in its place!’
 So I am that brick, and I am the last of the prophets.”
 This was narrated by Imam Abu ‘Abdullah Muhammad ibn Isma’il al-Bukhari (r.a.).

-The issue of integration of the laws, ethics and conduct of the three religions does not mean that the later laws may not contradict some of the rulings of earlier laws for the Gospel came to abrogate the Torah.
+The issue of integration of the laws, ethics and conduct of the three religions does not mean that the later laws may not contradict some of the rulings of earlier laws, for the Gospel came to abrogate the Torah.
 Jesus (a.s.) announced that he came to make permissible for the Israelites some of which was impermissible for them.
 He said to his people, as Reported in the Qur’an:

 سُوۡرَةُ آل عِمرَان